spswatron/personal-website/README.md

 # My Personal Website

-The code for my personal website, which is written in react.
+The code for my personal website, which is written with react and next.js.